Youssoupha Fall: Le Mans Sarthe (2014–2018)

-Baskonia (2018–21)
+Baskonia (2018–2021)

 On July 17, 2018, he signed a four-year deal with Kirolbet Baskonia of the Spanish Liga ACB and the EuroLeague.
 On August 9, 2018, Baskonia loaned him to SIG Strasbourg for the 2018–19 season.
 Fall was part of Baskonia's championship winning team in the 2019-20 ACB season, but he would miss the Final Four due to injury.
 On August 15, 2021, Fall officially parted ways with the Basque club.

-ASVEL Basket (2021–24)
+ASVEL Basket (2021–2024)

 Fall signed with ASVEL Basket on August 16, 2021.
 Fall's contract with ASVEL was extended with two more years on July 19, 2022, after having helped the Lyon-based team win the 2021-22 LNB Pro A.

-FC Barcelona (2024–present)
+FC Barcelona (2024–2026)

 On July 31, 2024, Fall was announced as a new FC Barcelona player, signing a one year deal with the Catalans.
 During the 2024-25 season, his role in the team grew as the Barcelona roster was plagued with injuries.
 Barcelona announced Fall would be leaving the team as his contract expired on June 30, 2025.
 However, the board reversed the decision and Fall signed a one season contract extension on August 19, 2025.

+Nanjing Monkey Kings (2026–present)

+On August 5, 2026, he signed with the Nanjing Monkey Kings of the Chinese Basketball Association.